Pathoschild/canimod.github.io/for-devs/creating-a-smapi-mod.md

    This will automatically configure your project to load the right modding dependencies for the current platform, so your mod can be built on Linux, Mac, or Windows.
 It also adds support for debugging the mod in-game.
-   * <small>In Visual Studio: click _Tools » NuGet Package Manager » Manage NuGet Packages for
+   * <small>In Visual Studio 2017: click _Tools » NuGet Package Manager » Manage NuGet Packages for
      Solution_ and search for `Pathoschild.Stardew.ModBuildConfig`.
 Select the package named _MSBuild config for Stardew Valley mods_, check the box next to your project, and click the _Install_ button.</small>